 As a standard practice, we will allow up to nine (9) credit hours to transfer from another program or school.
 These credits cannot have counted toward another program where you received a degree or certification.

 Is the program completely online?
 Or will I have to come to Bloomington at some point?

 The program is completely online, and there is no requirement that online students come to Bloomington during their studies.

 Does the program offer scholarships or assistantships?

-The Data Science program offers the ability to be a temporary hourly instructor or research assistant after the first semester of coursework on the Bloomington campus.
+The School of Informatics and Computing offers the ability to be a temporary hourly instructor or research assistant after the first year of coursework on the Bloomington campus.
 More information will be provided on these opportunities to admitted students.

 To enquire about prospective internships for the future, please contact the Data Science program directors at email@example.com.

 Is the program STEM eligible or accredited?